 ■ The six items above focus on what we, as the publisher, need to know.
 Now, turning to information that is important to you, the author:

 The books that we publish have been peer reviewed.
 As is the case with many scholarly publishers, we will proceed with the external review process only if your manuscript is with us on an exclusive basis—that is, only if it is not being considered by another publisher.
 But remember, if we are having your manuscript reviewed, we have already committed to the concept of the project; that means that, if the results of the review process are positive, we will be proceeding with publication.

-- For all other projects, or if you’re not sure who is the appropriate editor, contact Lynne Rienner at the address or telephone number below (no email submissions, please).
+∙If you’re not sure who is the appropriate editor, contact Lynne Rienner at the Boulder office (tel: 303-444-6684).